 Lyman Hollingsworth and Harriet Louisa Thayer continued to live at 58 Commonwealth.

 Lyman Hollingsworth died in April of 1890.
-Harriet Louisa Thayer continued to live at 58 Commonwealth, joined by her niece, Harriet A. Thayer (daughter of Benjamin Hurd Thayer).
+Harriet Louisa Thayer continued to live at 58 Commonwealth, joined by her niece, Harriet Amelia Thayer (daughter of Benjamin Hurd Thayer).
 They continued to live there until Harriet Louisa Thayer’s death in April of 1907.
+By the 1909-1910 winter season, Harriet A. Thayer was living at an apartment in The Puritan at 390 Commonwealth.

 On October 27, 1907, 58 Commonwealth was purchased from Harriet Thayer’s estate by Henry Sherburne Rowe.
 He and his wife, Anna Simmons (White) Rowe, made it their home.
 They previously had lived at 93 Newbury.